paulcwhgithub/UCSD-CyberXSecurity/Homework14/README.md

   - **yes**

 30. Would an organization be more concerned with `Low` severity vulnerabilities as much as `Critical`?
   - **An organization would prioritize more critical vulnerabilities over the less critical ones.
-Since it takes resources to resolve vulnerabilities.**
+Since it takes resources to resolve vulnerabilities.Even the attacker leverages these vulnerabilities, the damage to the system will be limited.**

 31. Would the bash tool `jq` be useful in finding certain kinds of vulnerabilities within a vulnerability report?
   -**Yes.Because jq can be useful in filtering and sort out different kinds of vulnerabilities in order to mitigate the security risk.**